Jesús Permuy: Biography

-Jesús Permuy was born in Havana, Cuba to Spanish parents who had emigrated from the Galicia region of Spain to Havana approximately ten years before his birth.
+Jesús Permuy was born in Havana, Cuba to Spanish parents who had emigrated from the Galicia region of Spain to Havana a decade prior to his birth.
 After completing his secondary education, Permuy studied architecture at the School of Architecture and Planning in the University of Havana.
 His studies were interrupted by the outbreak of the Cuban Revolution.

 Permuy played a leading role in the opposition to Fidel Castro and the Communist forces through the Movimiento de Recuperación Revolucionaria (Movement for Revolutionary Recovery – MRR), the most prominent faction in the anti-Castro counterrevolution coalition and resistance, eventually serving as its National Coordinator.
 Following the failed Bay of Pigs Invasion, he fled first to Venezuela for several months, and then permanently relocated to the United States where he joined the Cuban community in exile.
 There he continued both his architecture and urban planning studies and career.
 He would also become known internationally for taking up activism in support of democracy and human rights for the Cuban people in the face of ongoing abuses by the Castro government.
-As such, Permuy would become one of the leading figures organizing and mobilizing the international community in the against the Castro government from the 1970s to the early 21st century through various organizations and platforms, including the United Nations and the United States Congress.
+As such, Permuy would become one of the leading figures organizing and mobilizing the international community against the Castro government from the 1970s to the early 21st century through various organizations and platforms, including the United Nations and the United States Congress.

 In addition to his career in architecture, planning, and human rights activism, Permuy was a key member of the early Latin art community of Miami as an art collector and gallery owner during the 1970s.
 He launched The Permuy Gallery with his first wife, prominent art promoter Marta Permuy, which became historically significant as one of the first Cuban Art galleries in South Florida following the Cuban exodus.
 Over the course of his career Permuy has had leading public roles in multiple civic, community, and religious organizations, including service as a longtime Councilman of the Agrupacion Catolica Universitaria, and hosted a weekly radio show on Radio Paz.
 Following his legacy, the Permuy family has remained active in art, architecture, politics, and community development initiatives.